Greg-R/t41_2_main_board/README.md

 A jumper is provided to select the display voltage of either 3.3 or 5.0 volts.

-An I2C bus is routed to both power distribution connector J1 and also optionally via jumper resistors the filter connector J3.
+An I2C bus is routed to both power distribution connector J1 and also optionally via jumper resistors to the filter connector J3.
 Due to the loading inherent in the ribbon cables, an I2C "re-driver" device (U4) is added to the design.
 The re-driver is designed to handle a large amount of capacitive load.
 So far, testing indicates robust operation of the I2C bus with this device in place.
 It is planned to add I2C to other T41-2 modules in order to